 Based on their interpretation of the Bible, Quakers were pacifists and refused to take legal oaths.
 Central to their beliefs was the idea that everyone had the Light of Christ within them.

-However, as they moved throughout the colonies, they continued to face persecution in certain places, such as Massachusetts, where four Quakers were executed.
+However, as they moved throughout the colonies, they continued to face persecution in certain places, particularly in Puritan-dominated Massachusetts, where several Quakers - later known as the Boston Martyrs - were executed during the 1650s and 1660s.

 Within just a few years, several thousand Friends had moved to Pennsylvania from Britain.